 Organizations have to be adaptable, too – whatever the circumstances.
 However, they have dramatically less time to make the necessary changes.
 In just a few extraordinary months, they have learned how to operate, survive, and even thrive under the most extreme circumstances.
 The winners have made decisions at pace, tested and learned quickly, and found new ways of doing business centered on digital business models.

-Fujitsu believes an adaptive enterprise is critical to unlocking success in uncertain times and enables a pivot from risk, to continuously add value, deliver new customer experiences and improve operational effectiveness.
+Fujitsu believes an adaptive enterprise is critical to unlocking success in uncertain times and enables a pivot from risk to continuously add value, deliver new customer experiences, and improve operational effectiveness.

 FUJITSU Work Life Shift accelerates the move to new working styles